-Here’s where you can get an all-in-one shopping experience — uncover local designer boutiques and explore art galleries and design studios.
+Here’s where you can get an all-in-one shopping experience — uncover unique souvenirs, local designer boutiques and explore art galleries and design studios.
 Almost 100 design and other creative enterprises call PMQ home.
 What’s also interesting about PMQ is that its stairs and corners are dotted with artwork, so you can snap that perfect photo for the ‘gram’.

 PMQ also holds art shows and fairs regularly such as Draw HK, which showcases the works of hundreds of local students.
 Plus, for those interested in learning an artform, there are occasional opportunities to sign up for workshops.
 There’s always something interesting happening at PMQ!

-In the sea of skyscrapers in the Central District, Tai Kwun stands out as a fragment of Hong Kong’s past, with its restored colonial architecture.
+In the sea of skyscrapers in the Central District, Tai Kwun stands out as a fragment of Hong Kong’s past, with its restored architecture.
 While PMQ used to be the police dormitories, Tai Kwun was the Central Police Station, including the iconic Victoria Prison.